Ditchcarbon

 Lear's reported carbon emissions

 In 2023, Lear Corporation reported total greenhouse gas emissions of approximately 9,493,459,000 kg CO2e.
-This figure includes Scope 1 emissions of about 86,296,000 kg CO2e, Scope 2 emissions of approximately 299,567,000 kg CO2e, and a significant contribution from Scope 3 emissions, which totalled about 9,493,459,000 kg CO2e.
-The Scope 3 emissions breakdown includes major categories such as purchased goods and services (approximately 7,227,619,000 kg CO2e) and end-of-life treatment of sold products (about 712,108,000 kg CO2e).
+This figure includes Scope 1 emissions of about 86,296,000 kg CO2e, Scope 2 emissions of approximately 299,567,000 kg CO2e (market-based), and a significant Scope 3 total of about 9,493,459,000 kg CO2e.
+The Scope 3 emissions encompass various categories, with purchased goods and services contributing approximately 7,227,619,000 kg CO2e.
 Lear has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and Scope 2 emissions by 50% by 2030 from a 2019 baseline.
-Additionally, the company targets a 35% reduction in absolute Scope 3 emissions by 2033, also from a 2019 base year.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect a commitment to significant emissions reductions across its operations.
-The company has previously set a target to reduce GHG emissions from electricity used at all facilities by 50% by 2030, further demonstrating its commitment to sustainability.
-Lear is also focused on achieving near-zero emissions for Scope 1 and 2 by the mid-2020s, showcasing its proactive approach to addressing climate change.
-Overall, Lear Corporation's emissions data and climate commitments illustrate a robust strategy aimed at reducing its carbon footprint and contributing to global climate goals.
+Additionally, the company targets a 35% reduction in absolute Scope 3 emissions by 2033, also from a 2019 baseline.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect a commitment to limiting global warming to 1.5°C. In terms of past performance, Lear's emissions in 2022 were approximately 8,813,780,000 kg CO2e, indicating a year-on-year increase in total emissions.
+The company has also committed to reducing GHG emissions from electricity used at all facilities by 50% by 2030, further demonstrating its dedication to sustainability.
+Overall, Lear Corporation's climate strategy is focused on significant reductions across all scopes of emissions, with a clear roadmap towards achieving these targets by the specified deadlines.

 Unlock detailed emissions data